History of the National Hockey League: Fall of the Iron Curtain

-1992–present: Modern era
+1992–2017: Further expansion

-Southward expansion (1992-2000)
+Southward expansion (1992–2000)

 The 21-team era ended in 1990, when the league revealed ambitious plans to double league revenues from $400 million within a decade and bring the NHL to 28 franchises during that period.
 The NHL quickly announced three new teams: The San Jose Sharks, who began play in the 1991–92 season, and the Ottawa Senators and Tampa Bay Lightning, who followed a year later.
 The Lightning made NHL history when goaltender Manon Rhéaume played a period of an exhibition game, September 23, 1992.
 In doing so, Rhéaume became the first woman to play in an NHL game.
 One year later, the Mighty Ducks of Anaheim and Florida Panthers began play as the NHL's 25th and 26th franchises respectively.
 The two new franchises were granted as part of the NHL's attempts at regaining a network television presence by expanding throughout the American south.
 The NHL's southward push continued in 1993 as the Minnesota North Stars moved to Dallas, Texas, to become the Dallas Stars.

 In 1994, the players were locked out by the owners because of a lack of a Collective Bargaining Agreement (CBA).
 The 1994–95 NHL lockout lasted 104 days and resulted in the season's being shortened from a planned 84 games to 48.
 The owners insisted on a salary cap, changes to free agency and arbitration in the hopes of limiting escalating salaries, the union instead proposed a luxury tax system.
 Just as the entire season seemed to be lost, an 11th-hour deal was agreed on.
 The owners failed to achieve a full salary cap but the deal was initially hailed as a win for the owners.
 The deal was not enough to save two teams in Canada's smallest NHL markets.
 The revenue disparity between large and small market teams, exacerbated by the falling value of the Canadian Dollar, forced the Quebec Nordiques to move to Denver and become the Colorado Avalanche in 1995; the Winnipeg Jets relocated to Phoenix, Arizona, becoming the Coyotes, the next year.
 The Hartford Whalers followed, moving to Greensboro, NC and becoming the Carolina Hurricanes in 1997.
 The NHL continued its expansion into cities in the Southern United States.
 In 1998, the Nashville Predators joined the league, followed by the Atlanta Thrashers the following year.
 To further market their players, the NHL decided to have its players play in the Winter Olympics, starting in 1998, at the Nagano Games.
 In 2000, the league added two franchises, boosting the total number to 30.
 The NHL returned to Minnesota with the Wild and added the Blue Jackets in Columbus, Ohio.